mreinstein/alexa-verifier/README.md

 ### motivation
-There are more rules that must be followe when hosting an Amazon Echo Alexa Skill on a web server instead of AWS Lambda.
-Part of the certication process for alexa skill submission is that your skill must validate requests are actually coming from Amazon.
+Part of the certication process for alexa skills hosted on a generic web service (i.e., not AWS Lambda) is that your skill must validate requests are actually coming from Amazon.
 This is enforced by checking:

 * the timestamp of the request
 * the validity of the certificate